NvChad/nvchad.github.io/docs/config/Nvim lua stuff.md

-### load a file
+### Load a file

-- suppose file is ~/.config/nvim/lua/core/chad.lua
+- Suppose file is ~/.config/nvim/lua/core/chad.lua
-- note that lua dir in your nvim config is already in the runtime!
+- Note that lua dir in your nvim config is already in the runtime!

 ```lua
 require 'core.chad'
 ```

-- if you rename that chad.lua to init.lua
+- If you rename that chad.lua to init.lua

 ```lua
 require 'core'